- Excess fatty deposits that give the upper eyelids a puffy appearance

 Eyelid Surgery Results

-After the procedure is complete, lubricating ointment and a cold compress is typically applied to reduce swelling and bruising.
+After the procedure is complete, lubricating ointment and a cold compress is typically applied to the area reduce swelling and bruising.
 The final result, once swelling and bruising subside, is a smooth and better defined eyelid region with a more alert and refreshed appearance.